a280558071/ryanwangzf.github.io/_pages/about.md

 My name is Zifeng Wang.
 I am currently a second year M.S. student from Lab 2C, [Tsinghua-Berkeley Shenzhen Institute (TBSI)](https://www.tbsi.edu.cn/en/), Tsinghua University, luckily co-advised by Professor [Shao-Lun Huang, TBSI](https://www.tbsi.edu.cn/en/index.php?s=/cms/181.html) and Professor [Khalid M. Mosalam, UC-Berkeley](https://www.tbsi.edu.cn/en/index.php?s=/cms/182.html).
 Before that, I received my B.S. degree from Tongji University in 2018.

 I appreciate researches with reproducibility, and interpretability in mathematics, rather than those striving for incremental performance with massive implementation tricks.
 My research interest is machine learning, including data subsampling, semi-supervised learning and fair machine learning.
+I also work in AI for smart building.

 I have been studying in data subsampling, in order to quantitatively measure data's *quality* and improve the machine learning model's robustness and performance with selected sub samples.
-Currently, my interests lie on overcoming bias and unfairness in recommender system, when the actual labeled user-item pairs are very sparse compared with all possible pairs.
-I am also interested in semi-supervised learning, specifically in bootstrapping approaches, which I suppose can benefit from my previous subsampling works, for interpretable label imputation and calibration.
+Currently, my interests lie on three points:

+- **Policy fairness and Counterfactual learning**.
+In practical recommender system, the actual labeled user-item pairs are very sparse, compared with all possible combinations.
+Debiasing policy by counterfactual learning is important to improve policy fairness and global utility for all users.
+- **Bootstrapping for Semi-supervised learning**.
+Using limited labeled data to do pseudo label imputation, and label calibration by influence subsampling methods.
+- **Graph neural network and Knowledge graph**.
+Leveraging GNN to learn representations from knowledge graph, for better information retrieval system.

 Papers
 ======